Spiritual study and practice can get messy. It's hard to keep track of everything you need to do, and when it is you need to do it.

 In February 2017, I swallowed my fear and decided to give this whole bullet journal thing a try.

-Above, you will see what my typical weekly layout looked like (left), and notes I took when I was still writing my Chiron Workbooks (available in my store).
+Above, you will see what my typical weekly layout looked like (left), and notes I took when I was still writing my Chiron Workbooks (which I have since retired from the store).

 I used a standard composition notebook, cheap pens, and highlighters that I've had for literal years.
 I say all this to point out the fact that you don't have to have fancy supplies to get started with bullet journaling.
 Grab what you've already got, or go to the Dollar Store, and get started!